Stochastic Saddle-Point Optimization for Wasserstein Barycenters

-It could be noticed that the theoretical complexity of this algorithm is very high, but the main advantage is a lack of parameters to tuning, and a high performance of each step in comparison as to KMD with a general kernel, as to methods based on gradients of the optimal transport distance \cite{dvinskikh2020stochastic}.
+On the one hand, this theoretical complexity is quite pessimistic.
+On the other hand, the main advantage of our algorithm with the linear kernel is the lack of parameters to tune, and relatively cheap iterations in comparison to KMD with general kernels and methods based on gradients of the optimal transport distance \cite{dvinskikh2020stochastic}.

-\textit{Remark.} All the complexities bounds in sections~\ref{sec:fin_support},~\ref{sec:general_kmd},~\ref{sec:linear_kmd} are based on typically rough enough bounds for the distance to the solution and dual norm of stochastic subgradients.
-We may expect that in practice we can use significantly smaller constants, that allows to converging faster due to the larger stepsizes.
-From this side, it can be useful to use adaptive variants of stochastic Mirror Descent (stochastic Universal Mirror Prox): \cite{bach2019universal} or \cite{dvurechensky2018generalized} with adaptive batching idea from \cite{dvinskikh2019adaptive}.
+\begin{remark} All the complexity bounds in sections~\ref{sec:fin_support},~\ref{sec:general_kmd},~\ref{sec:linear_kmd} are based on bounds for the norm of the solution to the dual problem \eqref{eq:dual_problem} and for the dual norm of stochastic subgradients.
+These bounds are typically rough enough and we may expect that in practice significantly smaller estimates can be used, which may lead to faster convergence due to larger step-sizes.
+From this point of view, it may be useful to use adaptive variants of Stochastic Mirror Descent or Stochastic Mirror Prox): \cite{stonyakin2018generalized,bach2019universal,stonyakin2021inexact} with the adaptive batching idea of \cite{dvinskikh2019adaptive,dvinskikh2020line-search}. \end{remark}